-A total of eleven sites were surveyed in the Owencarrow sub-basin catchment, with a risk assessment carried out at nine of these sites (two stopping points).
+A total of fourteen sites were surveyed in the Owenriff sub-basin catchment, with a risk assessment carried out at ten of these sites (four stopping points).
 Figure 3.6 outlines the stopping point locations in addition to the High to Low Risk Assessment from the Catchment Walkover Risk Assessments.
-One high risk sites were recorded out of the nine that were assessed.
-Out of the remaining eight sites, six were recorded as medium risk and two as low risk.
-Figure 3.7 outlines the percentage of sites classified at high, medium and low risk together with the number of stopping points throughout the catchment.
-Only one high risk site was identified; the risk categories evident at this high risk site are outlined below:
+Six high risk sites were recorded out of the ten that were assessed.
+The remaining four were all recorded as medium risk; meaning no low risk sites were recorded within this catchment.
+Figure 3.7 outlines the percentage of sites classified at high and medium risk together with the number of stopping points throughout the catchment.
+The most common high risk categories identified were: